 Set your goals first

 Before responding to any queries, it’s best to determine what your aim is with HARO.
 We’ve used it as a way to get links and that’s where our story ends.
-However, you may want to get more visitors to your site, more leads, conversions or some other goal.
-While we can’t make any claims for all of these goals, make sure to carefully weigh out if it’s worth investing time in HARO for these efforts, considering you can do something more effective and with better ROI.
+However, you may want to get more visitors to your site, more leads, more conversions, or some other goal.
+While we can’t make any claims for all of these goals, make sure to carefully weigh out if it’s worth investing time in HARO for these efforts, considering you can do something more effective and with a better ROI.

 How to get backlinks through HARO

 Now that you’ve registered and entered your preferences, you will start getting emails.
 In the beginning, two things will happen:

 - You will feel overwhelmed with the number of emails

 - You will try to respond to every query you get

 Once you get past this initial gut feeling, it’s time to save some of your time and maximize your efforts on HARO.
 First, determine whether the query is relevant to your industry and business.
 In other words, only respond to those queries where you can provide a relevant opinion and where you have actual hands-on experience.